EliotAndres/blog/content/about_classic.md

 ## Some of my side projects

 - [Kaggle Past Solutions](http://ndres.me/kaggle-past-solutions/): A sortable and searchable compilation of solutions to past Kaggle competitions.
-- [pretrained.ml](http://pretrained.ml/): A sortable and searchable compilation of solutions to past Kaggle competitions.
 - [Instaposter](http://instaposter.fr/): A side project to explore influencer marketing